 Digital Europe Programme

 The Digital Europe Programme (DIGITAL) focuses on the wide deployment of digital technologies both for the public and the private sector.
 The Digital Europe Programme will provide strategic funding to projects in five key capacity areas: (i) supercomputing, (ii) artificial intelligence, (iii) cybersecurity, (iv) advanced digital skills, and (v) ensuring a wide use of digital technologies across the economy and society.
-The 2021-2022 work programme was published in November 2021.
-The budget for 2024 is €549 million.
+The budget for 2025 is €435.6 million.

-Priorities interesting for the ESC members:
+Priorities interesting to ESC Members:

 • supporting patients’ access to their health data in the context of healthcare services